pizzadesk/UiPath_PAD_ExportImport_Toolbox/README.md

 ## Getting Started

 - Run the process in **Attended mode
-- For Export: Select backup folder via popup dialog
+- For Export: Select export folder via popup dialog
-- For Import: Select backup-containing folder for all backups at once, or for a specific folder
+- For Import: Select export-containing folder for all backups at once, or for a specific folder

 ### Prerequisites